vapvarun/buddyx/readme.txt

 Released under the MIT license

 == Changelog ==

+= 4.7.6 =
+* Fixed issue with `content.min.css` being called twice.
+* Added apply filter for post thumbnails to enhance customization.
+* [Enhancement] Added filters for post thumbnail support and custom image sizes for better developer flexibility.
+* Fixed issue with Elementor header and footer not working.

 = 4.7.5 =
 * Fixed a fatal error when BuddyPress template was changed to Legacy.
 * Displayed the user's full name in the cover image header template when the BuddyPress Activity component is disabled.